mattbryson/backbone.marionette.keyshortcuts/README.md

 # backbone.marionette.keyshortcuts
-An extension to Backbone.Marionette.View that adds a `keyShortcuts` hash to the view object, allowing you to register keyboard commands.
+An extension to `Backbone.Marionette.View` that adds a `keyShortcuts` hash to the view object, allowing you to register keyboard commands using `Mousetrap.js`.

 # Dependencies
  * Marionette https://github.com/marionettejs/backbone.marionette